joshbegley/nyt-latest/README.md

-**Vinicius Jr racism allegations: The protocols, possible punishments and what happens next**\
+**Vinicius Jr racism allegations: The protocols, what happens now and possible punishments**\
 `Dissecting how allegations of racism are dealt with by football's authorities and what the consequences could be`\
 https://nytimes.com/athletic/7054944/2026/02/18/vincius-jr-racism-protocol-punishment/